Marylebone has always been one of my favourite areas in London for its quintessential-charm matched by just that right dash of glamour.

 Start your day at Monocle, a quaint bolthole which speaks the same language as at the stylish Chiltern Street on which it’s situated.
 Founded by the editors of Monocle Magazine, the café serves up a mix of Japanese and Scandi-style brekky plates which are best enjoyed in the snug living room set-up at the back.
 Of course, the purists among you would favour a cinnamon bun at Nordic Bakery’s minimalist outpost, located just a stone’s throw away on Dorset Street.

-For bolder, Antipodean-inspired dishes – which surprise and delight in equal measure – try The Providores and Tapa Room around the corner; or the quirky Daisy Green on Seymour Street, where brunch is an everyday affair spanning the likes of coconut bread French toast and corn fritters laden with poached eggs.
+For bolder, Antipodean-inspired dishes – which surprise and delight in equal measure – try The Providores and Tapa Room around the corner; or the quirky Daisy Green on Seymour Street, where brunch is an everyday affair featuring the delights of coconut bread French toast and corn fritters laden with poached eggs.

 Although lacking the alluring ambience characteristic of its local counterparts, Ohisama deserves a mention too.
 Helmed by an ex-Nobu chef, this hidden gem off Baker Street is worth a visit for creatively-constructed sushi rolls and its beautiful take on Japanese classics, guaranteed to have you ordering seconds even before you’re finished with your first plate!